JMSafadi/hospital-appointment-scheduler-backend/readme.md

 }
 ```

-### `POST` - `api/v1/appointments`
+### `POST` - `api/v1/appointments/search`
-Create new record about an appointment in database.
+Search for an availability by request.
 The request body must contain a specialization, or symptoms information to be successful.
+Returns availabilities in order by nearest.
+Then must execute /appointments/create to create the appointment with the selected id.
-- Status code 201 if appointment has been created successfully.
+- Status code 201 if if there are availabilities available for patient request.
 - Status code 401 if user is not authenticated.
 - Status code 403 if invalid token.
-- Status code 404 if some requested resource is not found.
+- Status code 404 if no availability matches.
 - Status code 500 if server error.

 Request examples:
 ```
 curl -X 'POST'
-'api/v1/appointments'
+'api/v1/appointments/search'
 -d
 {
-  "symptoms": ["Chest pain", "Shortness of breath"], "specialization": "Cardiology"
+  "symptoms": ["Loss of coordination", "Severe headaches"], "specialization": "Neurology"
 }
 ```
 ```
 curl -X 'POST'
-'api/v1/appointments'
+'api/v1/appointments/search'
 -d
 {
-  "symptoms": ["Chest pain", "Shortness of breath"],
+  "symptoms": ["Loss of coordination", "Severe headaches"], }
-}
 ```
 ```
 curl -X 'POST'
-'api/v1/appointments'
+'api/v1/appointments/search'
 -d
 {
   "specialization": "Neurology"